Scottish Airlines: The 1950s and a registered airline

+In September 1951 the division was duly registered Scottish Air Lines (Prestwick) Ltd. and became a legal airline.
 During 1951-52 a scheduled service was operated on weekdays with Dakotas, linking Prestwick with RAF Burtonwood near Warrington (for Manchester and Liverpool) and on to RAF Northolt (for London).
 From late-1952 the service transited RAF Ringway for (Manchester) instead of Burtonwood.
 It ceased in early 1953.
 Trooping flights and seasonal scheduled services between Prestwick and the Isle of Man commenced during the early 1950s.

-A series of accidents involving five of the company's Avro Yorks — two at RAF Luqa in Malta and three at Stansted — called the airline's safety record into question, contributing to the Air Ministry's decision to stop using Scottish Airlines for trooping flights.
+A series of accidents involving five of the company's Avro Yorks — two at RAF Luqa in Malta and three at Stansted — called the airline's safety record into question, contributing to the Air Ministry's decision to stop using the air carrier for trooping flights.
 As the firm had depended on trooping for most of its revenue and profit, the loss of these contracts hastened its demise.

-Scottish Airlines ceased all flying operations in November 1960.

-Dan-Air's purchase of Scottish Airlines assets from Scottish Aviation in early-1961 enlarged the former's scheduled operation through the addition of the latter's seasonal Prestwick—Isle of Man route.
-It also enabled Dan-Air to add a passenger-configured Douglas DC-3 to the two DC-3 freighters in its fleet.
-(Following its withdrawal from service in 1970, this aircraft (G-AMPP) was restored as Dan-Air's first DC-3 (G-AMSU) and put on display at the airline's Lasham engineering base from 1971 until 1991.)
+Still involved in the scheduled business, Scottish Airlines succeeded in converting its Associate Agreement for Isle of Man flights into a full scheduled licence late in 1952, though from February 1953, the London route was discontinued in the face of disappointing loads.
+Together with its ad-hoc work and government charter programmes, the pattern of operations continued unchanged until the end of the decade when all scheduled routes were halted in September 196, and all flying operations in the following November.
+Dan-Air's purchase of Scottish Airlines assets from Scottish Aviation Ltd. in early-1961 enlarged the former's scheduled operations.

 Fleet

-Scottish Airlines operated the following aircraft types: